An enterprise platform for managing access points at scale

 Think of an office building that provides internet for dozens of people: company employees, building personnel, or visitors.

-Each of these groups need their own WiFi networks, with varied levels of security.
+These people groups need their own WiFi networks, with varied levels of security.

 In addition to basic network management, it made sense for Cloud Manager to solve for other internet-related scenarios.